garysweaver/irie/README.md

     http://localhost:3000/foobar.json?color=blue

+#### Changing JSON format and Including Association Data

+#### Customizing ActiveRecord Queries/Methods

+Basic querying, filtering, and sorting is provided out-of-the-box, so the following shouldn't be needed for basic usage.
+But, in some cases you might need to just change the implementation.
+In fact you may choose to do this in all of your controllers if you wish, such that RESTful JSON would only be providing the JSON formatting and, optionally, CORS.

+To do this, you may implement some or all of the following methods: index_it, show_it, create_it, update_it, and/or destroy_it.
+These correspond to the index, show, create, update, and destroy methods in the RESTful JSON parent controller.

+For example, to have basic filtering behavior in the index and basic show/create/update/destroy, you might use:

+    def index_it(model_class)
+      value = model_class.scoped
+      allowed_activerecord_model_attribute_keys.each do |attribute_key|
+        param = params[attribute_key]
+        value = value.where(attribute_key => param) if param.present?
+      end
+      value
+    end

+    def show_it(model_class, id)
+      model_class.find(id)
+    end

+    def create_it(model_class, data)
+      model_class.new(data)
+    end

+    def update_it(model_class, id)
+      model_class.find(id)
+    end

+    def destroy_it(model_class, id)
+      model_class.find(id).destroy
+    end

+You can also use custom variable names that make the code clearer to read.
+For example, in our Foobar example, you might use:

+    def show_it(foobar_class, foobar_id)
+      foobar_class.find(foobar_id)
+    end

+or even ignore the passed in Foobar class and use your own.
+(This may not look as clear, though.):

+    def show_it(foobar_class, foobar_id)
+      Foobar.find(foobar_id)
+    end

+However, if you have some great generic code you are adding to all of your controllers to override, it might be better to fork the restful_json gem or extend it with your own gem, if it is something others could use.

+#### Refactoring Customized Controllers

+You could extend it locally with your own custom parent controller.

+For example, you would do this in app/controllers/my_base_controller.rb to scope the index query to only show data from the beginning of the year (UTC), while still providing some basic dynamic filtering:

+    class YearScopingController < ApplicationController

+      def index_it(model_class)
+        value = model_class.scoped
+        value = value.where("created_at <= ?", Time.utc(Time.now.year, 1, 1))
+        allowed_activerecord_model_attribute_keys.each do |attribute_key|
+          param = params[attribute_key]
+          value = value.where(attribute_key => param) if param.present?
+        end
+        value
+      end

+    end

+and then multiple controllers could use that, assuming they have an attribute called created_at:

+    class FoobarController < YearScopingController
+    end

+    class BarfooController < YearScopingController
+    end

 #### CORS

 If you have javascript/etc. code in the client that is running under a different host or port than Rails server, then you are cross-origin/cross-domain and we handle this with [CORS][cors].